oracle-livelabs/apex/social-media-app/1-create-the-app/1-create-the-app.md

 3. You are now viewing the **Create An Application** Page, with View Blueprint tab selected.
 Update the following information:

     - *Name*: **APEX Social Media**

     - In *Pages* section, Edit the Home Page Name: **Timeline**

     - In *Features* section, enable the **Install Progressive Web App** checkbox.

     !["Create App wizard"](images/app-details.png "")

 Click **Create Application**.

 4. We now have 3 pages in our APEX application.
     - The Global page (which we won't be using in this lab),
     - The Timeline page (which is where we'll be doing all of our work in this lab),
     - The Login Page, which is the default configured to use your workspace account credentials.

     !["The pages in the app"](images/pages.png "")

-## **Task 2**: Run the App and Sign-in
+## Task 2: Run the App and Sign-in

 1. Run the application.